smallpath/memory/docs/en/TUTORIAL.md

 Export groups.Support multi-select

 #### Empty temp folder
-Empty the material folder which is created by Memory using 'Save material' feature
+Empty the material folder which is created by memory using 'Save material' feature

 #### Limit the text
 Decide whether limit the text of item to avoid overflow.Default: true